Projects

 The String Level Method

-2. Drive a second stake 8-10 feet away from the foundation
+2. Drive a second stake 8-10 feet away

 Equipment You'll Need